ovdlinden/collect-ts/docs/collections.md

 <a name="method-toarray"></a>
 #### `toArray()`

-The `toArray` method converts the collection into a plain PHP `array`.
-If the collection's values are [Eloquent](https://laravel.com/docs/12.x/$2) models, the models will also be converted to arrays:
+The `toArray` method converts the collection into a plain JavaScript array.
+If the collection's values are objects, they will remain as objects in the array:

 ```typescript
 const collection = collect({ name: 'Desk', price: 200 });